Most restaurants are poor marketers. They rely on a scattergun approach to attracting new customers and often aren’t focused on the best channels.

 Develop a Starting Hypothesis

 Marketing is experimentation; you need to develop a hypothesis and then test it.
-The more accurate your hypothesis, the sooner you will build out an effective marketing plan.
+The more accurate your hypothesis, the sooner you will build out an effective restaurant marketing plan.

 “By posting daily high-quality posts on Instagram with offers and syndicating this widely, we can boost our Instagram followers by 600 in the next 12 weeks.
 This will generate ten extra bookings per week.”